 Best places to dive with Sharks

 Sharks are highly intelligent creatures, and a healthy population of different shark species is a sign of a thriving ecosystem.
-Certain movies have given sharks a bad reputation and the reality is the experience of being underwater with them is mind-blowing and will leave you feeling humbled and indignant that people are scared of these beautiful creatures.
-However, as with any wild animal you must respect them and their environment.
-Fortunately, there are certain areas of the globe which still support an abundance of these graceful fish across the globe, countries such as Mexico, Maldives, Egypt and many more which have dive sites that will suit all shark fanatics.
+Certain movies have given sharks a bad reputation, and the experience of being underwater with them is mind-blowing.
+It will leave you humbled and indignant that people fear these beautiful creatures.
+However, as with wild animals, you must respect them and their environment.
+Fortunately, certain areas of the globe still support these graceful fish, countries such as Mexico, Maldives, Egypt, and many more that have dive sites that will suit all shark fanatics.
+Below is a roundup of some of the best places in the world to dive with sharks.

 Mexico